Henry Williams (missionary): Parents, brothers and sisters

 Williams was the son of Thomas Williams (Gosport, England, 27 May 1753 – Nottingham 6 January 1804) and Mary Marsh (10 April 1756 – 7 November 1831) who had married in Gosport on 17 April 1783.
-Thomas Williams was a supplier of uniforms to the Royal Navy in Gosport.
+Thomas Williams was a supplier of uniforms to the Royal Navy in Gosport, Hampshire.
 In 1794, Thomas and Mary Williams and their six children moved to Nottingham, then the thriving centre of the East Midlands industrial revolution.
 Thomas Williams was listed in the Nottingham trade directories as a hosier.
 The industry was based on William Lee's stocking frame knitting machine.
 The business was successful.
 Thomas Williams received recognition as a Burgess of Nottingham in 1796 and as a Sheriff of Nottingham in 1803.
 However the prosperity which had been such a feature of the hosiery industry in the second half of the 18th century ended.
 In 1804, when Thomas Williams died of typhus at the age of 50, his wife was left with a heavily mortgaged business with five sons and three daughters to look after.

 Williams's parents had nine children, of whom six (including himself) were born in Gosport and three (including William Williams) in Nottingham: